Schmiedium/untitled_physics_simulator/README.md

 TODO list:

-add derive macro for PSComponent figure out cpu_thread limiter document all the code implement caching for convex decomposition of geometry and expose the option
+let PSComponent derive macro derive the necessary trait bounds as well, so we only need to derive the one trait figure out cpu_thread limiter document all the code implement caching for convex decomposition of geometry and expose the option